 I don’t encourage people to buy more things, especially things they don’t need.
-But if you’re looking for the best gifts for travelers to give to your friends or family this year, you’re better off buying things that are meant to get them out there experiencing the world with things that they’ll enjoy for years to come and create memories that they will cherish even longer.
-That’s why I put together this gift guide of products I use and love from my adventures all over the world, so you know it’s quality gear.
+But if you’re looking for the best gifts for adventure lovers or for things to give to your friends or family this year, you’re better off buying things that are meant to get them out there experiencing the world with things that they’ll enjoy for years to come and create memories that they will cherish even longer.
+That’s why I put together this gift guide of products I use and love from my adventures all over the world, so you know its quality gear.

-I myself have spent a LOT of money on outdoor gear or travel stuff, but I always make sure to buy the best thing I can afford and, most importantly, I make sure to use it.
+I have spent a LOT of money on outdoor gear or travel stuff over the years, but I always make sure to buy the best thing I can afford, and, most importantly, I make sure to use it.
 None of it is going to do you much good sitting in the closet or garage…

-To help you out (and me, if you decide to shop through my affiliate links), I’ve put together a few ideas for the best gifts for travelers that are well suited for any outdoor lover or adventure travel, things that I myself would enjoy receiving (if I didn’t own them already).
+To help you out (and me, if you decide to shop through my affiliate links), I’ve put together a few ideas for the best gifts for the adventurer in your life with items that are well suited for any outdoor lover or adventure travel, things that I myself would enjoy receiving (if I didn’t own them already).

 Items in the gift guide range from super cheap to moderately expensive, so there’s something for pretty much all budgets.

 So if you’re wondering what to get an adventurous person or just looking for some cool new ideas for things to gift yourself, read on…

 - Buff Headband